Galaxy Watch Active 2

 The most significant change is that the Galaxy Watch Active 2 offers optional LTE connectivity.
 Your wearable receives notifications from apps on your phone as usual, but the LTE model has enhanced support for apps like YouTube and Twitter.
-This means you can watch video clips and interact with tweets right from your wrist without having to connect your phone.
+This means you can watch video clips and interact with tweets right from your wrist without connecting your phone.
 You'll also be able to make calls and send and receive texts with this feature, all without having to trot your phone around with you on workouts.

-Did we mention that the rotating bezel feature is here and it's better than ever?
+Did we mention that the rotating bezel feature is here, and it's better than ever?
 The new digital rotating bezel allows you to seamlessly navigate the Active 2 interface while maximizing the screen size.
 It's located directly on the AMOLED screen without any clunky moving parts to worry about.
 You can turn it both clockwise and counter-clockwise to advance screens and select apps.
-It's worth noting that this stand-out feature is no longer exclusive to the second edition, but we'll get to that shortly.
+However, this stand-out feature is no longer exclusive to the second edition, which we'll address shortly.

-There aren't many changes when it comes to fitness and health tracking.
-However, the improved Running Coach feature now offers real-time pace metrics.
-You'll get a breakdown of what to expect from your workout session before you begin.
-Whether you're walking, jogging, or running, the feature coaches you with audio cues that can be heard through the watch speaker or Bluetooth headphones.
+There aren't many big changes when it comes to fitness and health tracking.
+However, the improved Running Coach feature now provides you with real-time pace metrics.
+You'll get a breakdown of what you can expect from your workout before you start.
+Whether you're walking, jogging, or running, this feature coaches you with audio cues that you can hear through the watch speaker or Bluetooth headphones.

 As you may know, the Samsung Galaxy Watch Active 2 was initially marketed as a long-awaited solution to the missing rotating bezel on the original Watch Active.
 For users who loved the original device but were still longing for a rotating bezel function, their prayers were answered.
-As you'll recall from our initial Galaxy Watch Active 2 review, the capacitive bezel was one of the major highlights of the new device.
+In fact, many users agree that the capacitive bezel is one of the major highlights of the new device.